-Are you a guy who‘s into other guys (and maybe girls too)?
-Are you looking for a non-judgmental doctor you can talk to honestly about your sex life?
+Are you a guy who’s into other guys (and maybe others too)?
+Are you looking for a non-judgmental doctor you can talk to about your sexual health?

-While you should be able talk to your regular doctor about STIs and HIV, the reality is, even with doctor-patient confidentiality, not everyone’s comfortable discussing the nitty-gritty of ‘who put what where’ with the same doctor Mum’s been taking you to since you were knee-high!
+While you should be able to talk to your regular doctor about STIs and HIV, the reality is, even with confidentiality, not everyone’s comfortable discussing ‘who put what where’ with the same doctor Mum’s been taking you to since you were knee-high!

 Sounds like you might be looking for a gay-friendly doctor — also known as a General Practitioner (GP) in Australia.
-Whether you live in Melbourne, Sydney, Perth or elsewhere, here’s our guide to finding one!
+Whether you live in Melbourne, Sydney, Perth or anywhere in Australia, here’s our guide to finding one!

 Why a gay-friendly doctor or GP?